zentrocdot/Bash_Prime_Numbers/README.md

 ## Motivation

-<p align="justify">Write a simple program for calculating prime numbers which are printed in one line without trailing line break.
+<p align="justify">Motivation was to writing a simple program for calculating prime numbers which are printed in one line without a trailing line break.
 The program is intended to work as simple generator of prime numbers for other scripts.
 For prime numbers less than 100000 the underlying algorithms is fast enough.</p>

 ## Pseudo Code